Biology (BIOL)

 BIOL 444 FRESHWATER ECOLOGY2 Credits

 Biological, chemical, and physical studies of inland surface waters.
 Includes both classic Limnology and Ichthyology.
+Primary literature reading and technical writing are required in this course.

 Co-requisites: BIOL 444L